 Sometimes children share personal information that is picked up by predators or scammers.
-These can include profile pictures, bios, and even the inadvertent sharing of information through automatic loca-tion detectors.
+These can include profile pictures, bios, and even the inadvertent sharing of information through automatic location detectors.
 When this information falls into the wrong hands, it can make the child vulnerable to abuse or bullying.
-It is surprising that many times scammers will steal the identity of children because they have clean credit records and they will use their Social Security number two commit a crime.
+It is surprising that many times scammers will steal the identity of children because they have clean credit records and they will use their Social Security number to commit a crime.

-One of the best ways to explain the difference between what is appropriate and what is not appropriate to share online is to use the Grandma rule.
+One of the best ways to explain the difference between what is appropriate and what is not appropriate to share online is to use the Grandma Rule.
 The child should not make any statements, remarks, or post any pictures that they would not feel comfortable sharing with their Grandma.
-They also need to under-stand that once the data is out there it is being shared and they cannot pull it back.
-This can harm them both immediately, and in the future in terms of job prospects or college acceptance.
+They also need to understand that once the data is out there, it is being shared and they cannot pull it back.
+This can harm them both immediately and in the future in terms of job prospects or college acceptance.
 The seriousness of sharing information online needs to be made implicit and presented in a way that makes it real.

 Keeping Your System Safe

-Keeping your children safe is the first priority, always.
+Keeping your children safe is always the first priority.
 However, you also have to be concerned about keeping your computer system and mobile devices safe as well.
 The main threat in this respect is downloading software that could freeze your system, take control of it, or obliterate your hard drive.
 There is also a possibility that you could have your identity stolen, or at the very least important passwords and personal information.

-Unfortunately, when your child shares personal information or passwords with others either online or off-line, they are not only placing their own information at risk, they are placing the information of you and others in the household at risk too.
+Unfortunately, when your child shares personal information or passwords with others either online or offline, they are not only placing their own information at risk, they are placing the information of you and others in the household at risk too.
 Here are a few steps to keep you and your information safe.

 There is no way to assure that you will be 100% safe, even if you follow these recommendations and take all of the necessary steps.
 However, you can reduce the chances of becoming a victim of malware or identity theft if you do.
 The bottom line in computer security is the users.
-Regardless of the software that you have installed with the intent of keeping you safe, it is still up to the individual user to protect the passwords and to practice good cyber security.
+Regardless of the software that you have installed with the intent of keeping you safe, it is still up to the individual user to protect the passwords and to practice good cybersecurity.
 This goes for you and your children.
-In today’s day and age, children need to understand and be aware of cyber security issues and how to handle them.
+In today’s day and age, children need to understand and be aware of cybersecurity issues and how to handle them.

 Putting It All Together

 When it comes to protecting your child online, there is no measure that is going too far.
 Hopefully, you have gained some age-appropriate tips for keeping your children safe, your identity safe, and your system safe from those with nefarious intentions.
-Cyber security begins with you and the example that you set every time that you are on the computer.
+Cybersecurity begins with you and the example that you set every time that you are on the computer.
 Remember that children will mimic what you do more than they will listen to what you say.

 It is never too early to teach your children about cyber safety and good safety practices.
 This is especially true with young ones grabbing their parents’ mobile devices at an early age.
-Teaching age-appropriate cyber security is the same as teaching a living skill such as making the bed or doing the dishes.
+Teaching age-appropriate cybersecurity is the same as teaching a living skill such as making the bed or doing the dishes.
 It is a necessary part of the world that we live in and lessons that will serve them throughout their lives.

 Addressing this issue’s early with your children is the best step that you can take to make sure that their experiences online are safe and pleasant ones.
 They need to understand the dangers, and they also need to understand that there is something that can be done about it.
 The Internet and mobile devices offer a world of opportunity for learning and staying connected.
 They can be taught the safety rules just as you teach them not to touch a hot stove or cross the street without looking both ways.
 This is the best way to make sure that they have the best start in life and in their online world.